 With the Foundation’s strong history of driving cancer screening on a national level, our intent is to expand our audience—especially in attracting quality teams for insurance companies, hospitals and large group practices (which are tasked with meeting quality standards on cancer screening), while maintaining a diverse audience.
 The 2014 Dialogue will continue the successful structure of cutting-edge presentations on delivery of services and patient access, with ample opportunities for exchange of ideas and experiences across the broad spectrum of cancer-screening stakeholders who attend the conference.

-2014 Dialogue participants will explore policy, program and practice topics that include access, quality and cost issues in health care, including cancer screening; essential health benefits planning on the state level; benefits and harms in cancer screening guidelines; developments in cancer screening modalities; engagement of patients in their own primary care; and health reporting in the digital age.
+2014 Dialogue participants will explore policy, program and practice topics that include right-sizing cancer screening; implementation of the Affordable Care Act; reducing disparities in cancer screening; primary care in transition; frontiers in cancer screening modalities; doctors and patients effectively communicating about cancer screenings; and how mobile health can play a role in cancer prevention and early detection.
 They will have many opportunities to network and be part of a lively exchange of ideas from a variety of disciplines, all related to cancer screening.

 After completing this activity, the participant should be better able to: